The following information may help to address your question:

 Is amyotrophic lateral sclerosis (ALS) inherited?

 About 90-95% percent of cases of ALS are not

-inherited and occur in individuals with no history of the condition in their family.
+inherited and occur in individuals with no history of the disease in their family.
 The remaining 5-10% of cases are familial, and are thought to be caused by mutations

 in any one of several genes